 Every time you visit the Student Health Center, your health care provider enters information about the care you receive in your medical record.
 For example, your medical record may include your lab or X-ray reports, information about your prescription medications, or a physician’s notes about your illness or injury.

-Trained professional staff in the Medical Records department make certain that your medical records are up-to-date, complete, and available to you.
+Trained professional staff in the Health Information Management department make certain that your medical records are up-to-date, complete, and available to you.
 Because the federal laws HIPAA and FERPA require us to keep your health information confidential, the Student Health Center stores your medical record in a technologically state-of-the-art Electronic Medical Records (EMR) system.
 The EMR system both secures the privacy and confidentiality of your protected health information (PHI) and ensures your easy access to it.

 The Student Health Center retains all records for ten years.
-More detailed information on records retention and disposition is available:
+Read more about records retention and disposition at:

 - Universities of the UNC System General Records Retention and Disposition Schedule